juanrovalle/blogging-api/README.md

 6. **Add MapStruct for DTOs and Validation**:
     - Use MapStruct to simplify entity-to-DTO mapping and vice versa.
     - Enhance validation using `spring-boot-starter-validation` to ensure data integrity and proper error handling.
+7. **Add API Versioning**:
+    - Implement API versioning to ensure backward compatibility for clients.
+    - Use versioned routes like `/v1/api/posts` and `/v2/api/posts` for introducing breaking changes.

 ## Troubleshooting